PandoraShinyApp/StockAssessmentApps/README.md

 •	the statistical catch-at-age stock assessment model developed as part of the assessment for all (a4a) [2].

 The SPiCT application includes the two time-variant productivity extensions, allowing for gradually varying productivity or regimes of productivity [3].
 The a4a assessment is modified to include environmental variability on recruitment though an external environmental index provided by the user.
-The application was developed in Shiny under the R language programming environment [4, 5].
+The application was developed in Shiny under the R language programming environment [4, 5] and is accessible at: http://shiny.her.hcmr.gr:50500/.

 **Documentation**